raleel/cfi-srd/0005_Skills.md

 ### Channel (INT+CHA)

-Channel is the magical skill used to call upon and conduit the power of the gods.
+Channel is the magical skill used to call upon and conduct the power of the gods.
 Increasing competence in this skill also improves the final Intensity of any spells cast with it.

 ### Commerce (INT+CHA)